kaaengine/kaa/docs/tutorial/part01.rst

     <iframe width="1150" height="646" src="https://www.youtube.com/embed/PkX2RQNLYUs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Parts 1 and 2 are explaining basic concepts of the engine - you shouldn't skip them, even if you're an experienced developer.
+Parts 1 and 2 of the tutorial are explaining basic concepts of the engine - you shouldn't skip them, even if you're an experienced developer.
 The actual game development starts in Part 3.

 We encourage you to make experiments on your own during the tutorial.
 If you get lost in the process, just check out the tutorial code - `it's available in this git repository <https://github.com/PawelRoman/kaa-tutorial>`_